Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 The website contains the additional material of the IMC paper Clusters in the Expanse: Understanding and Unbiasing IPv6 Hitlists.
 The IPv6 addresses can be downloaded from the website.
 The website has three lists, responsive IPv6 addresses, aliased prefixes, and non-aliased prefixes.
 Additionally, the website also has a list of tools used during the data creation.

-"Is BGP safe yet?" is an effort by Cloudflare to track the deployment of RPKI filtering accross different ISPs.
+"Is BGP safe yet?" is an effort by Cloudflare to track the deployment of RPKI filtering across different ISPs.
 They provide a tester on the website with which each user can test if the current ISP is filtering RPKI invalid announcements.
 The website includes a list of networks and if and how they use RPKI (signing and/or filtering).

 More details for this project can be found in Cloudflare's blog or on the GitHub project.